Bike Ride & Picnic in the Gardens of Versailles

 If you plan to go inside the palace be warned that lines might be very long.
 Check this handy chart that shows the busiest days and times at the palace.
 We highly recommend purchasing your tickets online ahead of time and printing them out to avoid waiting in two lines at the palace.
 In the low season from November to March, admission is free on the first Sunday of the month.

 The Musical Fountains show takes place every weekend from April to October and on Saturdays from June to October there is a spectacular show at night with lights and fireworks.
 The perfect romantic idea!
-Check the Versailles websites for dates and ticket information.
+Check the Versailles websites for dates.
+You can purchase skip the line Palace entry tickets online here that include the fountain shows.

 The most popular market in Versailles is held at the Place du Marché Notre Dame, an indoor and outdoor market with every kind of edible product you can imagine.
 You’ll have your pick of fruits and vegetables, cheeses, meats, pastries, olives, flowers, spices, prepared foods, chocolates, fresh breads, wines and more.
 The outdoor market, Carrés Notre Dame, is held Tuesday, Friday and Sunday, while the indoor market, Halles Notre Dame, is open daily.
 You can also hit up the Halles for lunch or an early dinner if the weather is not suitable for a picnic by the palace.